MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/overview.md

 ---
-title: Overview of Return to Workplace sample solution for Power Platform | Microsoft Docs
+title: Overview of Return to the Workplace solution for Power Platform | Microsoft Docs
 description: Provides an overview of Return to Workplace Solution.
 author: pankajarora-msft
 manager: annbe